Pentax KP vs Sony A6500

-Both the KP and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Is the Pentax KP better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.